How B Corp and Fairtrade certifications are creating a fairer world together

 Why the answer to the certification question is an ‘and’ not an ‘or’

 The question is not whether to certify as a B Corp or get that Fairtrade badge, but rather an ‘and.’
 Why?
-Because we know that you want to do as much as humanly possible to make this world fairer for all.
+Because together we are stronger and can create a fairer world for all.

 By choosing to pursue both B Corp and Fairtrade certifications, your business can show that its commitment to sustainability and social impact runs deep throughout your entire supply chain and operations, and it shows that you are willing to be held accountable for all of it.

-To find out more about Fairtrade certification for your products, visit fairtrade.net and to start the process of B Corp certification, reach out to the B Lab Australia and Aotearoa New Zealand team or get started on the B Impact Assessment.
+To find out more about Fairtrade certification for your products, visit Fairtrade ANZ website and to start the process of B Corp certification, reach out to the B Lab Australia and Aotearoa New Zealand team or get started on the B Impact Assessment.